Jing–Hu rivalry

-The Jing–Hu rivalry is the name given to any football match between rival clubs Beijing Guoan and Shanghai Shenhua.
+The Jing–Hu rivalry is a football rivalry between Chinese clubs Beijing Guoan and Shanghai Shenhua.
 It takes place twice a year in the Chinese Super League, and occasionally in the Chinese FA Cup.
 Both clubs were founding members of the former Jia-A League and the Chinese Super League, and have participated in every edition of China's top-tier professional football league, resulting in the "eternality" of the rivalry.

-Beijing Guoan leads in head-to-head results in official competitive matches with 30 wins to Shanghai Shenhua's 23, with 15 draws as of the match played on 19 July 2025.
+Beijing Guoan leads in head-to-head results in official competitive matches with 30 wins to Shanghai Shenhua's 23, with 17 draws as of the match played on 18 August 2026.

 History

 For most of the history of Chinese football, it was difficult for teams to establish deep connections with residents of the cities they are based in.
 From the 1950s to 1990s, the Danwei system of employment, which was the source of employment and material support for the majority of urban residents, restricted people’s interaction with broader social organizations.
 In the same period, domestic games were not played on a regular home-and-away basis but took place only in major cities, resulting in difficulties for fans to access stadiums and games.
 It was not until the emergence of the professional Chinese league in the 1990s that the national broadcaster, China Central Television, started to broadcast games publicly, further preventing the build-up of club identity in the early days of Chinese football.

 Beijing Guoan and Shanghai Shenhua would prove to be different than most Chinese clubs.
 People in both cities initially engaged with football as early as the 1890s, when the YMCA introduced the game to China’s largest cities at the time.
 The various precursors of the two clubs were involved in national tournaments in the newly established People’s Republic of China beginning in the 1950s.
 When the Jia-A League, the first professional Chinese football league, was established in 1994, both Guoan and Shenhua, having been organized in 1992 and 1993 respectively, were founding members.
 Neither club moved cities or suffered relegation in the years since, creating strong foundations for local support and a rich competitive history.